kurves/TOM/tasks/README.md

 ![handleChangetodo](https://user-images.githubusercontent.com/84717663/144424186-d285a1cd-73ac-4661-a9dc-547047d5c4a9.PNG)

-I also updated the todos using the 'addTodo function', which takes the original todos presents and those that we input through keying in.
+I also updated the todos using the 'addTodo function', which takes the original todos present and those that we input through keying in.

 ![addTodo](https://user-images.githubusercontent.com/84717663/144424605-a8cceb2c-1716-46f2-8238-890cfe4d3d54.PNG)